 Hillman frequently suggests that it is within our pathology we often find its cure – reminding us of an important understanding of the idea of homeopathy in which like cures like.
 Sometimes we must delve into our own craziness to find out what it is asking of us.
 For example, fighting off sadness will rarely make one happy but trying to be as sad as you possibly can might do the trick.

 There is in this chapter a long discussion on the physical properties of the metals as understood by their elemental nature.
 The baser more corruptible metals were understood as moist and in need of heat and fire for transforming them.
 He reminds us that the root of the word metal, meaning search, “induces the activity of searching deeply into nature for the deus absconditus.”

-Silver, the lunar mind is the means of reflection in which we see through images and allows the gold to be hammered into specific shapes to become useful.
+Silver, the lunar mind is the means of reflection in which we see through images and allows the material to be hammered into specific shapes to become useful.
 Silver also has the quality of mirroring.

 “If silver mirrors because it is both receptive (moist) and solid, then solid receptivity is the kind of consciousness that serves to mirror.
 Notice how necessary it is for mirroring to have incorporated or digested one’s own moisture and to be limited by one’s own boundary.
 One cannot mirror if one too easily flows; and one cannot mirror everything, but only what one can receive and to which one is solidly present within the limits of one’s own borders.
 Mirroring is not blank receptivity; it requires focusing.”

 Next comes the warning that silver may cost us carrying with it the potential for debasement into lead which can then weigh us down.